wdeforest23/InternationAlly/README.md

 We are students in the Applied Data Science Master's program at the University of Chicago, working on this project as part of the Conversational AI Research Capstone Course.

+Contributions, feedback, and improvements are always welcome.
+Feel free to submit pull requests or raise issues.
+**InternationAlly** is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for more information.
 ---